mandar1jn/nutcheck/README.md

 # NutCheck

-Expanded test framework for CiviC compiler
+Improved test framework for CiviC compiler:

+* Requires specifically exit code 1 for `check_error` tests.
+In the original framework, a compiler would also pass check_error if it crashed (e.g. because of a segmentation fault or assertion failure).
+* Added more tests

 ## Installation